OUT AND ABOUT:

 Fahrenheit 451, Ray Bradbury

 Hard to believe I’ve never read this classic before.
 The book opens to make the reader question what he or she is reading.
 It has a crazed, abstract poetry to it.
 It dawns the story is about much more than is on the page, questioning the meaning of books, the attention span of society, of works shortened, condensed into snippets, even of politics, censorship and, ultimately, war.
 The book feels timeless yet never more timely than now, speaking of people turning from books to technology.
 This story is visionary.
-Clarisse McClellan: ‘She didn’t want to know how a thing was done but why.’
+Clarisse McClellan: ‘She didn’t want to know how a thing was done, but why.’
 Fantastic line.
 Even better ones: ‘If you don’t want a man unhappy politically, don’t give him two sides to a question to worry him; give him one.
 Better yet, give him none.’
-This on a page well worth reading alone.
+This is on a page well worth reading alone.
 A subliminal work perhaps, certainly supreme.
-Some say works of fiction aren’t real but no fictional work can get more real than this.
+Some say works of fiction aren’t real, but no fictional work can get more real than this.

 Icebound, Dean Koontz

 Another re-read for me that proved to be fun.
 This is the only actual attempt Koontz says he made at a traditional thriller and he did a wonderful job.
 The factual details are enough to be engaging without boring and there’s a genuine sense of a ticking bomb.
 While there may be better thrillers on the market at the time Koontz wrote this, he did a job good enough to translate to film, although the ability to put this on screen likely didn’t exist to do the story justice.
 One particular mention, I love it when I’m reading and come across a sentence that expresses a perfect sentiment and in Icebound there is one: Politics was an illusion of service that cloaked the corruption of power.